statisticalbiotechnology/translong/docs/Logbook.md

 * Created separate file for performing ANOVA on results from analysis of a single TF
 * Attempted to perform ANOVA (must look further into how it should be performed)
 * Looked into ratio of variance explained by the first principal component for the single TF

+### 5/2 2020
+* Discussed with Lukas about doing the PCA for the full dataset or separately for organs.
+Separately makes sense, but must do on full dataset to be able to compare.
+Do separately to look for genes with large impact
+* Discussed with Lukas about potentially using their "porch" package to perform the PCA
+* Finished code for performing ANOVA
+* Created a file for getting q-values (will need to perform PCA on multiple TFs)
+* Created a file for plotting results of PCA of one TF and ran the program
+* Added so that the a dataframe with the ratio of variance explained is created when PCA is performed